Herbicides & PGRs

 Are you sure you'd like to remove this alert?
 You will no longer receive email updates about this topic.

-The Canadian Pest Management Regulatory Agency (PMRA) has confirmed its decision to allow the continued registration of products containing the phenoxy herbicide, 2,4-DB, following a re-evaluation of the active ingredient.
+The Canadian Pest Management Regulatory Agency (PMRA) has proposed the continued registration of the plant growth regulator, uniconazole-P, following a re-evaluation of the active ingredient.

 All set!
 This article has been sent to firstname.lastname@example.org.

 All fields are required.
 For multiple recipients, separate email addresses with a semicolon.

 Please Note: Only individuals with an active subscription will be able to access the full article.
 All other readers will be directed to the abstract and would need to subscribe.